regalagaddaanusha/internship/README.md

  open a New terminal > select the option command  prompt under the dropdown of powershell
                      > cd frontend
                      > npm run dev
-you will be getting the url in order to view the register Form.
+you will be getting the url click on that url and then Home keyword will be displayed then in that url add /register.
+Example: (http://localhost:5173/register) and click enter in order to view the register Form.
 ```

 ### Frontend page design